hopechong/alluxio/docs/en/ufs/OBS.md

 The Alluxio binaries must be available on the machine.

-In preparation for using OBS with Alluxio, follow the [OBS quick start guide](https://support-intl.huaweicloud.com/usermanual-obs/en-us_topic_0069825929.html) to create a OBS bucket.
+In preparation for using OBS with Alluxio, follow the [OBS quick start guide](https://support-intl.huaweicloud.com/usermanual-obs/en-us_topic_0069825929.html) to create an OBS bucket.
 In this guide, the OBS bucket is called `OBS_BUCKET`, and the directory in the bucket is called `OBS_DIRECTORY`.
-Alluxio also supports `PFS`(Parallel File System),  witch is an extended file system of OBS.
+Alluxio also supports `PFS`(Parallel File System),  which is an extended file system of OBS.
 Please see the next section for configuration.

 ## Basic setup